neil-jay/with-joyful-lips/README.md

-The lyrics in this repo are copyrighted to the author.
+The lyrics in this repo are copyrighted to the author. <br>
-Source: With Joyful Lips
+Source: With Joyful Lips <br>
 Credits to Author: Fr.
-Jean L. Mercier (With Joyful Lips Book)
+Jean L. Mercier (With Joyful Lips Book) <br><br>

-What is done in this repo?
+What is done in this repo?<br>
-It's a repo for the use of the lyrics only in plain text.
+It's a repo for the use of the lyrics only in plain text. <br>
-Those who wish to use the hymns lyrics for presentation purpose, this repo is for them.
+Those who wish to use the hymns lyrics for presentation purpose, this repo is for them.<br><br>

-What's unique?
+What's unique?<br>
-Properly formatted to copy and paste.
+Properly formatted to copy and paste.<br>
-Well aligned and numbers are removed.
+Well aligned and numbers are removed.<br><br>

-What's not included?
+What's not included?<br>
-Grammatical errors
+Grammatical errors<br>
-Punctuation Mark errors
+Punctuation Mark errors<br>
-Nothing has been redacted
+Nothing has been redacted<br><br>

-Each folder containts hymn lyrics
+Each folder containts hymn lyrics<br>
-For full Folder details, read the READMe file
+For full Folder details, read the READMe file<br>
-This repo is made available for the purpose of pure lyrics only.
+This repo is made available for the purpose of pure lyrics only.<br>
 Else, you may buy the hymn book from the author.